phch/e2c/README.md

+# Introduction
-This is a Java program that translates E programs to their semantically equivalent C programs.
+Old college project in Java to translate E programs to their semantically equivalent C program.

 The general approach is to perform this translation in one pass, which means syntactic analysis, semantic analysis, and code generation are all performed in one pass.